 Description: Work experience in the hospitality and tourism industry.
 Students are required to partner with an approved hospitality business and complete a minimum of 60 hours of experiential work experience.
+[Repeatable for a total of 6 credit hours toward degree/certificate requirements.]

-Prerequisite: HOS 100 (May be taken concurrently).
+Prerequisites: HOS 100 (May be taken concurrently).